Kashmir conflict: Chenab formula

 In 2005, General Musharraf, as well as other Pakistani leaders, sought to resolve the Kashmir issue through the Chenab formula road map.
 Borrowing a term used by Owen Dixon, Musharraf's Chenab Formula assigns Ladakh to India, Gilgit-Baltistan (G-B) to Pakistan, proposes a plebiscite in the Kashmir Valley and splits Jammu into two-halves.
 On 5 December 2006, Pakistani President Pervez Musharraf told an Indian TV channel that Pakistan would give up its claim on Kashmir if India accepted some of his peace proposals, including a phased withdrawal of troops, self-governance for locals, no changes in the borders of Kashmir, and a joint supervision mechanism involving India, Pakistan, and Kashmir.
 Musharraf stated that he was ready to give up the United Nations' resolutions regarding Kashmir.

 Later, the government of Pakistan said that this was Musharraf's personal opinion.
-However Satinder Lambah, India's special envoy to Pakistan, says that while talks reduced due the Mumbai attacks, the formula was not disowned.
+However Satinder Lambah, India's special envoy to Pakistan, says that while talks reduced due to the Mumbai attacks, the formula was not disowned.